syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/SegmentingAndPlacingItem.md

 ## Default

-Number of segments in the panel is determined by children count in the level.
-Since the segment count in each hierarchical level differs, radial menu items are arranged in a sequential order as added in the radial menu.
+The number of segments in the panel is determined by the children count in a level.
+As the segment count in each hierarchical level differs, radial menu items are arranged in a sequential order as added to the radial menu.

 {% tabs %}
 {% highlight c# %}